RileyLeff/pyst/README.md

 - uv not found
   - Install uv and ensure it’s on PATH: https://astral.sh/uv/
 - Offline failures
-  - When `--offline` (or `PYST_OFFLINE=1`) is set and dependencies are not hydrated, runs will fail.
+  - When `--offline` (or `PYST_OFFLINE=1`) is set and dependencies are not hydrated, runs will fail with exit code 102.
 Re-run without offline to allow uv to resolve environments.
+  - The `--offline` flag now properly affects all operations including introspection and caching.
 - Nothing listed
   - Ensure scripts exist in `.pyst/` (project) or in your configured global dirs.
 - Duplicate entries in list